zqwei/Ca-Imaging-Deconv-List/README.md

 ## Citation of the precompiled data
 Wei, Ziqiang; Lin, Bei-Jung; Chen, Tsai-Wen; Daie, Kayvon; Svoboda, Karel; Druckmann, Shaul (2020): Precompiled data for "A comparison of neuronal population dynamics measured with calcium imaging and electrophysiology". figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.12786296.v1

-## Citation of the raw data
+## Citation of the raw data of TG recordings

 # Figures
-Codes were used to generated to figures 3, 4, S2, S3 (using ) in folder `figures` in Wei et al., 2020.
+Codes were used to generated to figures 3, 4, S2, S3 in folder `figures` in Wei et al., 2020.
 * Figure 3CDE, Figure S2:
-* Figure 3F:
+* Figure 3F: `figures/d_prime.m`
-* Figure 3G:
+* Figure 3G: `figures/peak_dff.m`
 * Figure 4A, Figure S3BEFG: `figures/s2c_performance.m`
 * Figure 4B, Figure S3A: `figures/parasSpace.m`
-* Figure S3CD: code is not included but can be sent upon request.
+* Figure 3AB, S3CD: code is not included but can be sent upon request.

 # Spike to imaging models
 1. Linear model